 Hi, I’m Dean.
 No, Dean is not my job title, but my first name.
 I know it causes lots of confusion, especially at the university where I work.
 It doesn’t help matters that I spell out my middle name.
 You see, my father’s given name was Dean and my stepfather’s was Keith (by clairvoyant coincidence), and so I’ve retained both.
 Alas!
 I’ve actually had people introduce me at conferences and conventions as Keith Simonton, wanting to be informal and deciding (incorrectly) that they might best “drop the title.”
 I also get phone calls from people wishing to speak to the “Dean of Psychology.”
-It’s such a nice title, however incorrect (and sans any salary increment), that I decided to have it placed next to my office door!
+It’s such a nice title, however incorrect (and sans any salary increment), that I once decided to have it placed next to my office door!
 Anyhow, I consider “Dean Keith” taken together to constitute my first (given) name, and “Dean” to represent my “nickname.”
 Sorry: Deanie or Dino not allowed!
 Some students have opted to call me “Dr. Dean” – which I actually think somewhat cool!

 Now three points about my surname.

 First, the name apparently originated when King Robert the Bruce (1306-1329) conferred the town of Symington (“Symons Town”) upon a certain Thomas as a reward for the latter’s service in the Scottish Wars of Independence (depicted so graphically in Mel Gibson’s Braveheart).
 Thus assuming the name Thomas of Symington, he became the family’s progenitor.
-The village still exists in Lanarkshire, Scotland, and in the summer of 2006 it was the location of a extended-family reunion celebrating the 700th anniversary of the surname’s beginnings.
+The village still exists in Lanarkshire, Scotland, and in the summer of 2006 it was the location of an extended-family reunion celebrating the 700th anniversary of the surname’s beginnings.
 According to the 1891 Scotland Census records, 57% of Lanarkshire families had the Symington surname – and another 29% were named Simington!
 Virile genes!
 By the way, the family coat of arms has the following symbolism: red field = the color of Valor; two yellow stars = symbols of Honor and Constancy; double-handed sword = Strength, Might and Justice.
 Nothing about Genius, Creativity, or Leadership!
 Wrong ancestor?

 Second, since the name’s origination it has acquired many different spellings, including my own.
-My version of the name is pronounced with a long i in the first syllable (as in “sigh”) and with no “ing” in the second syllable (i.e., rhyming with “fun”).
+My version of the name is pronounced with a long i in the accented first syllable (as “sigh”) and with no “ing” in the second syllable (i.e., rhyming with “fun”).
 I have no idea how the middle syllable came to be pronounced differently from the original surname.
 However, it does represent a reversion to Symons Town.

 Third, the Simonton Simonton is by no means a common name anywhere outside Scotland.
 According to the 1990 Census, its frequency was only around 0.001%, making it the 8,347th “most popular” surname in the United States.
 Not surprisingly, the Encyclopedia of American Family Names does not even list it!
 Some Simontons have devoted considerable effort to teasing out the lineage, and it seems that many if not all of those who carry that last name were descended from the same immigrant who arrived in the English colonies sometime in the mid-18th century.
 Hence, presumably the person after whom Simonton Street is named (in Key West, Florida) can count as a distant relative, along with the oncologist Carl Simonton, the feminist Ann Simonton, the founder of Simonton Windows, and the mid-19th century immigrant for whom Simonton, Texas, named.
 But that’s about as far as my knowledge goes.
 My paternal grandfather, Prescott “Max” Simonton, abandoned his wife when my father was very young, creating a serious break in the passing down of family traditions – whatever they might have been.
-I never met Max, and my dad only did so once in his entire lifetime.
+I never met Max, and my dad only did so once very briefly in his entire lifetime.

 Now some early biography: I was born in Glendale, CA, a city near downtown Los Angeles and Hollywood, but grew up in the San Fernando Valley.
 Despite growing up in a working-class neighborhood – my dad was a high school dropout who began on the assemblyline in the aerospace industry and retired as a long-haul trucker – I very early became ambitious, an ambition fueled by my omnivorous reading.
 As an impressionable youth I encountered the maxim of an obscure 19th-century American (Joel Hawes) that became something of a personal motto: “Aim at the sun, and you may not reach it; but your arrow will fly far higher than if aimed at an object on a level with yourself.”
 (Fortunately, I had not yet heard of the “Peter Principle” that hints that sometimes you can aim too high: the arrow can then soon puncture the top of your head!)